wejhink/DeepNavigator/README.md

 License
 -------

-URLNavigator is under MIT license.
+DeepNavigator is under MIT license.
 See the [LICENSE](LICENSE) file for more info.